 If you want to know how to seal a wood charcuterie board, the top option is Wood Wax by the Real Milk Paint Co.
 This food contact-safe wax has an all-natural formulation of walnut oil and carnauba wax, helping it penetrate deeply yet apply smoothly on your wood charcuterie board.
 Wood Wax contains no volatile organic compounds (VOCs), so you can use it in spaces without much ventilation, and it also has no mineral oil or solvents for additional food safety.

-Besides Wood Wax’s eco-friendliness and vegan-friendly formulation, Wood Wax helps your charcuterie board stand the test of time by conferring excellent water resistance to the wood surface while protecting against knife marks, scratches and abrasions.
+Besides Wood Wax’s eco-friendliness and vegan-friendly formulation of walnut oil, Wood Wax helps your charcuterie board stand the test of time by conferring excellent water resistance to the wood surface while protecting against knife marks, scratches and abrasions.
 Wood Wax does, however, require maintenance from time to time, but a 4-ounce container covers 35 square feet, providing an ample amount for aftercare when you finish your charcuterie board with this medium.
 Surfaces covered with Wood Wax take between 5 and 7 days to cure for light use and 15 to 30 days for full curing.

 Pure Tung Oil